 Science is also a helpful therapeutic to highlight when things go off the rails.
 If a theology comes in sharp conflict with established science or even a feel for how things work, then that should be a red flag to investigate further.
 Now, this does not mean that everything in established science should be taken as “gospel”.
 Science evolves.
 Some theories in science fall away to new investigations.
 So a healthy level of skepticism should be in order.
 And so there is a delicate dance of taking scientific findings seriously (and their metaphysical implications) but not without recognizing that scientific formulations are always tentative.
 After all, there still remain deep mysteries in science.
 There are significant holes in our theories that are yet to find a satisfactory resolution.
 So for the theologian, it’s a judgment call.
 If science conflicts with elements within the process (say religious and moral intuition) then that should be taken into account.

 Another thing to watch out for is confirmation bias.
 This has been well documented recently in psychological research.
-Basically, it means that we all have the tendency to accept information that supports our pre-existing beliefs and rejecting, out-of-hand anything that conflicts with those beliefs.
+Basically, it means that we all have the tendency to accept information that supports our pre-existing beliefs and reject, out-of-hand anything that conflicts with those beliefs.
 So, with respect to science, we may strongly grab on to scientific theories that support our theological beliefs and dismiss other theories that do not.
 As an example, when the big bang theory came out, religious thinkers quickly took that as support or proof for the doctrine of creation ex nihilo.
 While this may provide some support for the doctrine, theologians shouldn’t take that too far.
 While this theory gained much support in subsequent empirical explorations, other theories that may seem to validate theological supposition are much more tentative.
 So, it becomes a judgment call and hopefully one that tries to suppress our desires for scientific support that play out in our biases.
 I think the key goal here is to be reasonable.
 Looking at scientific findings for informing theology is a delicate balance of exploring the implications of that information while trying to be as objective as possible.
 So, we’re back to a faithing fallibilism.
 This means making a commitment to some set of beliefs but also accepting we may be wrong, at least in part.
 It also means being willing to change as new information comes in.

 Philosophy is part of the wisdom of the ages and continues to probe both new topics and those that have been around for millennia.
 It can help us think and reason more clearly.
 It offers guidelines for making arguments and avoiding fallacies in logic.
 Many philosophers both past and present offered arguments concerning God and the world.
 The area of metaphysics particularly highlights issues that need to be addressed.
 This is an enormously rich resource.